eslint/eslint/docs/src/maintain/manage-issues.md

             * **documentation**: Related to content on eslint.org
             * **infrastructure**: Related to resources needed for builds or deployment (VMs, CI tools, bots, etc.)
             * **rule**: Related to core rules
-        * Please assign an initial priority based on the importance of the issue.
+        * Please assign an initial priority based on the importance of the issue or pull request.
 If you're not sure, use your best judgment.
 We can always change the priority later.
             * **P1**: Urgent and important, we need to address this immediately.
             * **P2**: Important but not urgent.
 Should be handled by a TSC member or reviewer.
             * **P3**: Nice to have but not important.
 Can be handled by any team member.